The Truly Radical Meaning of “Be Here Now”

 Patrick Paul Garlinger

-Author of Endless Awakening: Time, Paradox, and the Path to Enlightenment and other books.
-Former prof & lawyer, now mystic, writer, psychic.
+Latest Book: Endless Awakening: Time, Paradox, and the Path to Enlightenment.
+Former prof & lawyer, now mystic, writer, intuitive. buymeacoffee.com/iamppg